terencehonles/mailman/src/mailman/app/docs/chains.rst

 and a `jump`.
 The rule is really a rule name, which is looked up when needed.
 The jump names a chain which is jumped to if the rule matches.

-There is one built-in run-time chain, called appropriately `built-in`.
+There is one built-in posting chain.
 This is the default chain to use when no other input chain is defined for a mailing list.
 It runs through the default rules.

-    >>> chain = config.chains['built-in']
+    >>> chain = config.chains['default-posting-chain']
     >>> print chain.name
-    built-in
+    default-posting-chain
     >>> print chain.description
     The built-in moderation chain.